Association between treatment for erectile dysfunction and death or cardiovascular outcomes after myocardial infarction

 Outcomes were retrieved from the Patient Register, only using diagnoses in the primary position.
 Major adverse cardiac event (MACE) was defined as a hospitalisation for MI, or heart failure, or revascularisation.
 Cardiovascular death was defined according to the definition of the European Society of Cardiology.
 Date and the primary cause of death were retrieved from the Cause-of-Death register where all deaths in Sweden are registered.

-Follow-up started 30 days after the index-date, and ended for a) all-cause, cardiovascular and non-cardiovascular mortality when the patient died, underwent prostatectomy or surgery for rectal cancer, or December 31, 2013, whichever occurred first, b) for the specific outcomes analyses (MI, heart failure, revascularisation, MACE) when the patient was hospitalised for MI, or heart failure, or underwent revascularisation, underwent prostatectomy or surgery for rectal cancer, or December 31, 2013, whichever occurred first.
+Follow-up started 30 days after the index date, and ended for (A) all-cause mortality, cardiovascular mortality and non-cardiovascular mortality when the patient died, underwent prostatectomy or surgery for rectal cancer, or 31 December 2013, whichever occurred first, (B) for the specific outcomes analyses (MI, heart failure, revascularisation, MACE) when the patient was hospitalised for MI, or heart failure, or underwent revascularisation, underwent prostatectomy or surgery for rectal cancer, or 31 December2013, whichever occurred first.

 Statistical methods

-We used Cox proportional hazards regression model to estimate HRs with 95% CI to assess the role of treatment for ED on, a) all-cause mortality, b) MI, c) heart failure, d) revascularisation, e) MACE, f) cardiovascular mortality, and, g) non-cardiovascular mortality, while adjusting for the following relevant variables: medications during follow-up (betablockers, statins, nitrates, thiazide diuretics, opioids, selective serotonin reuptake inhibitors, angiotensin-converting-enzyme inhibitors/angiotensinogen-receptor-blockers and neuroleptic drugs), comorbidities (chronic obstructive pulmonary disease, diabetes, stroke, peripheral vascular disease, heart failure, and active cancer).
+We used Cox proportional hazards regression model to estimate HRs with 95% CI to assess the role of treatment for ED on, (A) all-cause mortality, (B) MI, (C) heart failure, (D) revascularisation, (E) MACE, (F) cardiovascular mortality and (G) non-cardiovascular mortality, while adjusting for the following relevant variables: medications during follow-up (β-blockers, statins, nitrates, thiazide diuretics, opioids, selective serotonin reuptake inhibitors, ACE inhibitors/angiotensinogen-receptor blockers and neuroleptic drugs), comorbidities (chronic obstructive pulmonary disease, diabetes, stroke, peripheral vascular disease, heart failure and active cancer).
 We assessed comorbidities at the index date and included them as dichotomous variables.
-We included medications that we adjusted for in our statistical models during follow-up as time varying variables when the medication was dispensed for the first time during the six months following the event.
-Since virtually all patients who have been hospitalised with MI in Sweden will have nitrates prescribed at discharge, but most patients will never use them, for nitrates only, the subject became exposed when the medication was dispensed for the second time during the follow-up.
-Moreover, we included treatment for ED as a time varying variable, that is, the subject became exposed when ED medication was dispensed for the first time.
-In a second analysis we accounted for the type of the medication (PDE5-inhibitors or Alprostadil) to study if the association of treatment for ED and the outcome all-cause mortality differed in relation to type of ED medication.
+Ongoing medications at baseline and medications that were dispensed at least one time during the first 6 months following the event were adjusted for in our statistical models.
+Since virtually all patients who have been hospitalised with MI in Sweden will have nitrates prescribed at discharge, but most patients will never use them, for nitrates only, the subject was defined as user when the medication was dispensed for the second time during the follow-up.
+Moreover, we included treatment for ED as a time-varying variable, that is, the subject became exposed when ED medication was dispensed for the first time.
+In a second analysis we accounted for the type of the medication (PDE5-inhibitors or alprostadil) to study if the association of treatment for ED and the outcome all-cause mortality differed in relation to type of ED medication.

-We performed a sensitivity analyses by starting follow-up after 12 months after the index date, in order to investigate the importance of the time that elapsed between index-date and the start of ED medication.
+We performed a sensitivity analyses by starting follow-up 12 months after the index date, in order to investigate the importance of the time that elapsed between index date and the start of ED medication.

-p-Values<0.05 were considered statistically significant.
-Data management and statistical analyses were performed using Stata 14 (Stata Corp, College Station, TX, USA).
+p Values <0.05 were considered statistically significant.
+Data management and statistical analyses were performed using Stata 14 (Stata Corp, College Station, Texas, USA).

 Patient involvement